-Born at Nottingham, England on 17 May 1911, he came to Manitoba with his family in 1915 and settled in Charleswood.
-He joined the Manitoba Telephone System in 1929 as an installer and, through a 48-year career, held many positions until retirement in July 1977, his record only interrupted by service in the Royal Canadian Air Force during the Second World War.
+Born at Nottingham, England on 17 May 1911, eldest of three sons of Walter Frederick “Dick” Coy (c1888-1960) and Mabel Eaton Coy (1885-1970), he came to Manitoba with his family in 1915 and settled in Charleswood.
+In 1929, he joined the Manitoba Telephone System as an apprentice installer and, through a 48-year career, retiring from a senior management position in July 1977.
+During the Second World War, he served in the Royal Canadian Air Force.
+He spent two years on loan with the Bell Canada System as the supervisor of a Mid Canada Line site at Cranberry Portage.

 He dominated Canadian field events from 1935 to 1954.
 He won his first Canadian championship in the javelin event in 1935.
-He added championships in the discus and shot put in 1938 and won medals at the 1938 British Empire Games.
+He added championships in the discus and shot put in 1938 and won a gold medal in discus at the 1938 British Empire Games in Australia.
 He was named Norton H. Crowe amateur athlete of the year in 1938.
 Coy was also a champion in snowshoe racing.
-He established Canadian records during the 1948 Olympic trials.
+He established Canadian records during the 1948 Olympic trials and represented Canada, in London, as Captain of the Track and Field team.
 After retiring from competition, he remained active as a coach and official at amateur track and field events.
 He worked as a local organizer of the 1967 Pan American Games at Winnipeg.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.

 We thank Ric Coy for providing additional information used here.

 This is a collection of noteworthy Manitobans from the past, compiled by the Manitoba Historical Society.
 We acknowledge that the collection contains both reputable and disreputable people.
 All are worth remembering as a lesson to future generations.